 Salaries & Benefits in North Carolina's Nonprofits

 When has it ever been easy to secure funding for rural communities?
 Is there a way to level the playing field so rural nonprofits as well as small towns and counties/boroughs can compete for both government and private sector grants?
 What are the other options for financially supporting a rural project whether you are a nonprofit or local government?
 Are collaborative efforts worth the effort?
 And, of course the biggest question: Who is funding rural America?
-Cynthia Adams, CEO of GrantStation, answers these and other questions as well as current trends during this webinar.
+During this webinar, Cynthia Adams, CEO of GrantStation, answers these and other questions as well as current trends.

 By Kim Klein